StepNeverStop/RLs/README.md

 # RLs

-:evergreen_tree::evergreen_tree::evergreen_tree:This project include some state-of-art or classic RL(reinforcement learning) algorithms used for training agents by interactive with Unity through [ml-agents](https://github.com/Unity-Technologies/ml-agents/tree/0.9.0) v0.9.0 or through [gym](https://github.com/openai/gym).
-The goal of this framework is to provide stable implementations of standard RL algorithms and simultaneously enable fast prototyping of new methods.
+:evergreen_tree::evergreen_tree::evergreen_tree:This project includes some state-of-the-art or classic RL(reinforcement learning) algorithms used for training agents by interacting with Unity on [ml-agents](https://github.com/Unity-Technologies/ml-agents/tree/0.9.0) v0.9.0 or [gym](https://github.com/openai/gym).
+The goal of this framework is to provide stable implementations of standard RL algorithms and enable fast prototype of new methods as well.

 ## About